Ex-Minneapolis cop pleads guilty in George Floyd killing

 Chauvin was convicted of state murder and manslaughter charges last year and is currently serving 22 1/2 years in the state case.
 He also pleaded guilty to a federal charge of violating Floyd’s civil rights and was sentenced to 21 years for that and for an unrelated case involving a 14-year-old boy.
 He is serving the sentences at the same time at the Federal Correctional Institution in Tucson, Arizona.

 Kueng is Black, Lane is white and Thao is Hmong American.
-They were convicted of federal charges in February after a monthlong trial that focused on the officers’ training and the culture of the police department.
+They were convicted of federal charges in February after a trial that focused on their training and the culture of the police department.
 All three were convicted of depriving Floyd of his right to medical care and Thao and Kueng were also convicted of failing to intervene to stop Chauvin during the killing.

 State sentencing guidelines for a person with no criminal record, like Kueng, call for a range from about 3 1/2 years to four years and nine months in prison for second-degree unintentional manslaughter.
 The presumptive sentence is four years.